awildt01/Credit-Scoring/README.md

 - Die LGD- und EAD-Modellierung umfasst ein Beta-Regressionsproblem, d. h. eine Regressionsaufgabe, bei der die abhängigen Variablen beta-verteilt sind, nämlich die Recovery Rate und der Credit Conversion Factor.

-# 2. Business Problem and Objectives
+# 2. Geschäftliches Problem und Ziele

 **2.1 What is the Lending Club?:**
 - LendingClub is a **peer-to-peer lending platform** that facilitates the borrowing and lending of money directly between individuals, without the need for traditional financial institutions such as banks.
 The platform operates as an online marketplace, connecting borrowers seeking personal loans with investors willing to fund those loans.